awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

 + [Add an AWS CodeBuild Build Action to a Pipeline \(AWS CodePipeline Console\)](how-to-create-pipeline.md#how-to-create-pipeline-add)
 + [Change a Build Project's Settings \(Console\)](change-project.md#change-project-console)

-If you do not plan to use these consoles, this section describes how to create an AWS CodeBuild service role with the IAM console or the AWS CLI\. <a name="setting-up-service-role-console"></a>
+If you do not plan to use these consoles, this section describes how to create an AWS CodeBuild service role with the IAM console or the AWS CLI\.

+**Note**
+The service role described on this page contains a policy that grants the minimum permissions required to use AWS CodeBuild\.
+You might need to add additional permissions depending on your use case\.
+For example, if you want to use AWS CodeBuild with Amazon Virtual Private Cloud, then the service role you create requires the permissions in the following policy: [Create an AWS CodeBuild Service Role](#setting-up-service-role)\.<a name="setting-up-service-role-console"></a>

 **To create an AWS CodeBuild service role \(console\)**